Rumit0270/dev-challenges/weather-app/README.md

 # Weather App Challenge

 The code is for the challenge on Weather app.
 I used the third party API at https://www.metaweather.com/api for accessing weather and location data.
-I used cors anywhere (https://cors-anywhere.herokuapp.com/) to bypass browser CORS policy.
+I used [Cors Anywhere] to bypass browser CORS policy.
 A working page is deployed on: https://undesirable-icicle.surge.sh/

 ## Technologies used